7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 - Fresh-mix format means the activator must be mixed at first use

-Drunk Elephant addresses the oxidation problem by selling the vitamin C and activating ingredients in separate compartments that mix at first use, guaranteeing freshness.
-The core formula (15% LAA + vitamin E + ferulic acid) mirrors what clinical literature shows works.
+Drunk Elephant addresses the oxidation problem by selling the vitamin C and activating ingredients in separate compartments that mix at first use, helping limit oxidation before you open it.
+The core formula (15% LAA + vitamin E + ferulic acid) mirrors a widely referenced vitamin C format.
 The added exfoliating enzymes give it a mild brightening edge beyond pure antioxidant function.
-The main argument against it is price: Timeless delivers the same core formula for $25 vs $80+.
+The main argument against it is price: Timeless delivers a similar core formula for $25 vs $80+.

 Best for: Anyone who wants a premium vitamin C serum with a clean ingredient list and doesn't mind paying for the packaging innovation.